agit-stuff/agit/README.md

   <img src="assets/agit-logo-text.svg" alt="AGIT Logo" width="200">
 </p>

-# AGIT - AI-Native Git Wrapper
+# agit - AI-Native Git Wrapper

 > "Code is the Artifact.
 Context is the Source."

 **[Documentation](https://agit-stuff.github.io/) · [GitHub](https://github.com/agit-stuff/agit)**

-AGIT captures the **reasoning context** (Why/How) alongside your **code changes** (What).
+agit captures the **reasoning context** (Why/How) alongside your **code changes** (What).
 It creates a "Neural Graph" parallel to Git's commit graph, giving you and your team a complete history of not just what changed, but *why* it changed and *how* the decision was made.

 ## Features